pankalos/schema-api/README.md

 6. Run database migrations
 7. Fill in and apply `schema-lab-local.yaml`
 8. Register application service, context, and users
-9. Create the S3 bucket for each user UUID
+9. Create the S3 bucket for each user UUID or try to upload a file first from UI.